aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_6.rst

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-28-Subscriber.cfg
     :language: c++
     :lines: 1271-1285
     :caption: SDNSubscriber configuration.
     :linenos:
     :emphasize-lines: 3-5,7-10

-The ``GAMSDNSubscriber`` is an excellent example on how an IOGAM can be used to expand and cast signals.
+The ``GAMSDNSubscriber`` is an excellent example of how an IOGAM can be used to expand and cast signals.
 This strategy is used to expand the binary definition of the SDN header into individual signals that can be used by other GAMs.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-28-Subscriber.cfg
     :language: c++
     :lines: 5-63
     :caption: ``GAMTimer`` replaced with ``GAMSDNSubscriber``.
 The ``Frequency`` parameter still needs to be set to a non-zero value, but the actual pace of the ``RealTimeThread`` will be provided by the arrival of SDN packets.
     :linenos:

 Given that some GAMs require a relative time reference, a ``MathExpressionGAM`` is used to compute and maintain a relative time based on the timestamp received in the SDN header.
-Since this signal is of type ``uint64``, and because the ``MathExpressionGAM`` supports neither conditional statements nor the mod operator, a fairly complex expression is needed to compute the relative time in microseconds, as shown in the following code snippet.
+Since this signal is of type ``uint64``, and because the ``MathExpressionGAM`` supports neither conditional statements nor the ``mod`` operator, a fairly complex expression is needed to compute the relative time in microseconds, as shown in the following code snippet.
 This provides a good example of why a custom GAM is often preferable for complex signal processing tasks, as discussed later in the tutorial.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-28-Subscriber.cfg
     :language: c++
     :lines: 64-78
     :caption: ``MathExpressionGAM`` to compute relative time in microseconds (``uint32``).
     :linenos:

 Running the application
 -----------------------